Moduli Spaces of $\alpha$-stable Pairs and Wall-Crossing on $\mathbb{P}^2$: Introduction

 \subsection{Further Works}

 For the case $d\geq 6$, the moduli spaces $\bM^{\infty}(d,1)$ do not have a bundle structure over the Hilbert scheme of points and thus we can not apply the same method to calculate the Betti numbers of $\bM(d,1)$.
 However, one can still compute the topological Euler characteristics of $\bM^{\infty}(d,1)$ by means of the torus localization \cite{ptvertex}.
-Moreover, under the assumption that the Joyce-Song type wall-crossing formula \cite{js} holds, the first author has computed the Euler characteristics of $\bM(d,1)$ up to degree $10$ and verified that the results agree with the predictions in physics \cite{choithesis}.
+Moreover, under the assumption that the Joyce-Song-type wall-crossing formula \cite{js} holds, the first author has computed the Euler characteristics of $\bM(d,1)$ up to degree $10$ and verified that the results agree with the prediction in physics \cite{choithesis}.

 One can go further.
-In \cite{ckk}, new definition of the \emph{refined Pandharipande-Thomas invariant} is proposed via an extension of the Bialynicki-Birula decomposition to singular moduli spaces.
+In \cite{ckk}, new definition of the \emph{refined Pandharipande-Thomas invariant} is proposed via an extension of the Bia{\l}ynicki-Birula decomposition to singular moduli spaces.
 It is ``refined'' partly in the sense that it is the virtual motive of $\bM^{\infty}_X(d,\chi)$, which specializes to the Pandharipande-Thomas invariant \cite{pt}.
 A product formula for these refined Pandharipande-Thomas invariants is conjectured in \cite{ckk}, which is consistent with B-model calculation in physics.
-It is expected that the lower degree correction terms produced from the product formula are in correspondence with the wall-crossing terms in this paper \cite{ckk}.
+It is expected that the lower degree correction terms produced from the product formula are in correspondence with the wall-crossing terms in our paper.
+Details can be found in \cite{ckk}.

 \textbf{Acknowledgement.} We would like to thank Sheldon Katz, Young-Hoon Kiem, Wanseok Lee, and Han-Bom Moon for valuable discussion and comments.
-The second author was supported by Korea Institute for Advanced Study grant funded by the Korea government (MEST).
+We also thank the anonymous reviewers for their valuable comments and suggestions to improve the quality of the paper.